King County customers of restaurants, theaters, gyms must show proof of COVID vaccination or negative test

 This post will be updated.

-Seattle Times reporters Mike Rietmulder and Crystal Paul contributed to this report.
+Seattle Times reporters Elise Takahama, Mike Rietmulder, Crystal Paul, Moira Macdonald and Tan Vinh contributed to this report.